Phuc75nguyen/Data-Science/README.md

   Then, we used the Accuracy, and F1-score to measure the quality of these algorithm's model.

-3. Step 4 is the Presentation: Which includes the result of cleaning data, plots and graphs, ML's result and conclusion.
+3. Step 4 is the Presentation: Which includes the result of cleaning data, plots and graphs, ML's result, and conclusion.

-Note: We've used Google Colab to work during this Final Project until completed.
+Note: We've used Google Colab to work during this Final Project until it is completed.